siwells/pdt_materials/project.euler/README.md

 ## Mini-Project Ideas ##

+Most of these should work for any language or platform, with some creativity.
+Indeed changes in language or platform, e.g desktop versus web versus mobile can lead to interesting differences in approach and innovation.

 1. Stopwatch - start | stop | reset
 2. Clock - regular clock, 12 hour, 24 hour, world clock, alarm
 3. Calculator - simple, scientific, specialist